MR2011/Known-Plaintext-Attack-A5-2/README.md

 # Known Plaintext Attack against A5/2
 This project is the result of the course Cryptography Project at HTWSaar.
-The attack was published by Goldberg, Wagner and Green in 1999 and are explained by Barkan, Biham and Keller in [1].
+The attack was published by Goldberg, Wagner and Green in 1999 and is explained by Barkan, Biham and Keller in [1].

 ## Installation